DavidCJAdindu/Web-Development-Bootcamp/README.md

  - Weather Application built using exrpress and the Open Weather Map API.
  - Newsletter Signup App built using express and the mailchimp API & deployed on heroku: https://obscure-eyrie-68976.herokuapp.com
  - To-do List App built using ejs and express.
+ - Blog Poject built using ejs and express.